Skip to main content

 model="gemini-2.5-flash",

-description="Content moderation assistant with safety guardrails, validation, and monitoring.",
+description="Content moderation assistant with safety guardrails and caching.",

 before_agent_callback=before_agent_callback,